 LSAT Score Range & Average LSAT Score

-At the most basic level, the LSAT is scored on a scale from 120 to 180 points.
-That’s a pretty narrow LSAT score range, but it reflects a wide diversity of abilities.
-The average LSAT score is approximately 150, but you’re going to have to do well above average to get into a top law school.
+The LSAT score range is from 120 to 180 points.
+That’s a pretty narrow score range, but it reflects a wide diversity of abilities.
+The mean LSAT score is approximately 150, but you’re going to have to do well above average to get into a top law school.